microstub/microstub.github.io/_posts/2020-11-03-transistor-design-for-newbies.md

 ![enter image description here](https://lunarjournal.github.io/images/3/07.png){:width="500px"}

-Here it is important to reference the water analogy of current and voltage.
+Here it is important to reference the water analogy of `current` and `voltage`.
 In the water analogy we picture a column of water moving through a pipe.

-We define current as the movement of water (charge) through the pipe (wire), or in mathematical terms the rate of flow of water (charge) past a given point with respect to time:
+We define current as the movement of water (`charge`) through the pipe (wire), or in mathematical terms the rate of flow of water (`charge`) past a given point with respect to time:

 $$ i=\frac{dC}{dt} $$